MrArna/akkacrawler/README.md

 After the system is run, the actors will start downloading projects, parsing them, analyzing them and finally showing the result.
 The latter is basically a list of functions that should be retested, together with the reason why they should be retested (a list of changes).

+Please note that all the files required by the analysis are put in a *tmp* subfolder.

 ## Implementation Description